A Bit About Us, Our Journeys and our Passions

 To become an accredited La Leche League Leader you must have 12 months of personal breastfeeding experience, have supported the mission statement of La Leche League, have a personal recommendation to become a Leader and complete approximately 9 months of mentorship by an accredited Leader.

 Tiffany is seeing families in their homes in Hudson County (including Hoboken, Jersey City, Union City and Weehawken NJ).
-She is offering virtual visits to families living throughout the state of NJ.
+She is offering virtual visits to families living throughout the states of NY and NJ.

 Jori is seeing clients in their homes in Hudson County as well as Bergen County NJ.
 Jori is also offering virtual visits to clients living in New York State.